willcl-ark/lnd_grpc/README.md

 https://api.lightning.community/?python#lnd-grpc-api-reference

 ### Additional Notes
-This library does not handle any errors directly, except for notifying the user of missing tls certificate or macaroon.
+This library does not handle any errors directly, except for notifying the user of missing tls certificate or macaroon  .